Terence Mpanza

 Terence Skhumbuzo Mpanza (born 4 October 1964) is a South African politician.
-He is a Member of the National Assembly of South Africa.
+He is a former Member of the National Assembly of South Africa.
 Mpanza is a member of the African National Congress.

 Education

 Mpanza holds a Bachelor of Arts (BA) from the University of Natal.

 Political career

 Mpanza became involved in politics while at university.
 He was a member of the South African Student Congress and served on the leadership of the organisation at the University of Natal.
 He served on the Students' Representative Council (SRC) at the University of Natal.
 Mpanza was a South African Municipal Workers' Union shop steward at the Msunduzi Local Municipality.
 He has also been a regional treasurer, regional chairperson, provincial chairperson and a member of the National Executive Committee of SAMWU.
 He formerly served as the secretary-general of South African National Civics Organisation.